 Mr. Hynes has 12 years’ experience in project technical leadership and geotechnical analysis and design, instrumentation data collection and analysis, and construction monitoring of heavy civil projects involving hydroelectric powerplants, spillways, earth and rockfill embankments, concrete gravity dams, pumped storage plants, seepage cut-offs, foundation improvements, rock blasting, and excavations.
 Mr. Hynes’ skills include leadership of multi-discipline teams, preparation of construction drawings and specifications, slope stability and seepage analysis, foundation analysis and design, development of instrumentation monitoring plans, evaluation of instrumentation data, and development and supervision of geotechnical investigations.

 Geosyntec Consultants, Inc.

-Brandon has seven years of professional civil engineering experience with four years focused on dam safety.
+Brandon Lanthier is a Project Engineer with the SF Bay Area Branch of Geosyntec Consultants, Inc. He has 8 years of professional civil engineering experience with 5 years focused on dam safety.
 Brandon's experience includes geotechnical analysis and design, instrumentation data collection and analysis, construction management and quality assurance, and dam safety review and analysis.
 He has also served as recorder on several FERC Part 12D PFMA workshops and is currently working closely with the California Department of Water Resources.
 Brandon earned B.S. and M.S.
 Degrees in Civil and Environmental Engineering at UCLA.
 Brandon is a registered Geotechnical and Professional Engineer in California.